 For a no obligation, FREE Quote you can fill out the form with Destinations in Florida by Clicking HERE!

 3 – Have a character dining meal at Garden Grill or Akershsus Royal Banquet Hall in Epcot.

 I have watched a few videos online that have made me super excited to indulge in this form of dining entertainment at Disney.

 Both experiences are buffet style with the Garden Grill being located in a rotating restaurant inside The Land Pavilion.

 4 – Complete the Phineas and Ferb challenge in each Epcot country.

 The festive décor, the holidays lights, the Disney “snow,” and let’s not forget the Christmas cookies.
-I’ve heard that this party is the ultimate yuletide gathering to be at ????
+I’ve heard that this party is the ultimate yuletide gathering to celebrate the holidays!